 When sum and costs paid to Marshal.

-7. On the arrest the Marshal may receive the sum endorsed on the writ, together with the prescribed costs of issuing and executing the same, and in such event he shall forthwith endorse the writ with a statement of such receipt, and return the same to the Registry of the Supreme Court, and account for the money so received in the same manner as if it had been received by him under a writ of execution on a judgment, and shall release the defendant immediately without any order of a Judge.
+8. On the arrest it shall be lawful for the Marshal to receive the sum endorsed on the writ, together with the prescribed costs of issuing and executing the same, and in such event he shall forthwith endorse the writ with a statement of such receipt, and return the same to the registry of the Supreme Court, and account for the money so received in the same manner as if the same had been received by him under a writ of execution on a judgment, and shall release the defendant forthwith without any order of a Judge.

 Procedure on arrest.

-8. (1) The Marshal shall, at the time of making such arrest, serve the defendant with the writ if not already served, and give notice to the plaintiff, and convey the defendant in custody before a Judge in Chambers if a Judge is then sitting in Chambers, and if not, shall detain the defendant and on the next day that a Judge so sits bring him before the Judge, who (the plaintiff being in attendance or having been notified) may order the defendant either to give security for the payment of the alleged debt, or to be committed to prison in default of such security, or to be discharged, and may, on the application of either party, adjourn the matter to such convenient date, for such purposes, and on such terms as to custody, security, the filing of further affidavits or otherwise, as he thinks fit.

-(2) The Judge may, if he thinks fit, require the person arrested then and there to enter an appearance to the action in the event of such appearance not having been already entered, and in the event of his refusing to do so may order the Registrar of the Supreme Court then and there to enter an appearance for him as appearing in person, and without requiring the delivery of any memorandum of appearance; and the Judge may, by consent of the parties, proceed to dispose of the action by trial thereof without appeal, or, in default of confession or of such consent, may direct such action to be set down for trial, irrespective of the amount claimed, at the first convenient sitting of the Court.

-(3) There shall be no pleadings in any such action unless a Judge otherwise orders, but the affidavits filed on behalf of the plaintiff and defendant, respectively, shall be taken to set forth the respective grounds of claim and defence.
+9. The Marshal shall, at the time of making such arrest, serve the defendant with the writ if not already served, and give notice to the plaintiff, and convey the defendant in custody before a Judge in Chambers if a Judge be then sitting in Chambers, and if not, shall detain the defendant and on the next day that a Judge so sits bring him before such Judge, who (the plaintiff being in attendance or having been notified as aforesaid) may order the defendant either to give security for the payment of the alleged debt, or to be committed to prison in default of such security, or to be discharged, and may, on the application of either party, adjourn the matter to such convenient date, for such purposes, and on such terms as to custody, security, the filing of further affidavits, or otherwise, as he shall think fit.
+And the Judge may, if he shall think fit, require the person arrested then and there to enter an appearance to the action in the event of such appearance not having been already entered, and in the event of his refusing so to do may order the Registrar of the Supreme Court then and there to enter such appearance for him as appearing in person, and without requiring the delivery of any memorandum of appearance, and the Judge may, by consent of the parties, proceed to dispose of the action by trial thereof without appeal, or, in default of confession or of such consent, may direct such action to be set down for trial, irrespective of the amount claimed, at the first convenient sitting of the Court.
+There shall be no pleadings in any such action unless a Judge shall otherwise order, but the affidavits filed on behalf of the plaintiff and defendant respectively shall be taken to set forth the respective grounds of claim and defence.

-9. The security may be given by the deposit of money or by Security. bond or otherwise to the satisfaction of the Judge.
+10. The security may be given by the deposit of money, or Security. by bond, or otherwise to the satisfaction of the Judge.

-10. On the entry of appearance being made, the defendant may Confessing forthwith confess judgment, and the same shall in such case be entered accordingly for the debt, with such costs as the Judge may award.
+11. On the entry of appearance being made, the Confessing defendant may forthwith confess judgment, and the same judgment. shall in such case be entered accordingly for the debt, with such costs as the Judge shall award.